Skip to main content

 Review volume is the biggest lever

 More than anything else, AI recommendations correlate with review volume.
-A business with 2,000 reviews will beat one with 200, almost every time.
+A business with significantly more reviews will generally beat one with fewer, because volume gives AI more data to work with.

 Important